netaz/carnd_traffic_sign_classifier/README.md

 ##The goals / steps of this project are the following:

-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images